benoitries/netlogo-to-messir/docs/README.md

 ### Workflow Summary

-For a concise overview of the orchestration flow, per-agent inputs/outputs, and known ambiguities/inconsistencies, see:
+Single Source of Truth (SSOT) for the orchestration flow, per-agent inputs/outputs, and iteration logic:

-- `code-netlogo-to-lucim-agentic-workflow/docs/orchestration-flow.md` (detailed per-agent I/O and conditions)
+- `code-netlogo-to-lucim-agentic-workflow/docs/orchestration-flow.md`
-- `code-netlogo-to-lucim-agentic-workflow/docs/orchestrator_workflow_summary.md` (findings and inconsistencies)

 ### Reference Orchestrator (Canonical)
 The canonical reference implementation of the multi-agent workflow is:

-- `code-netlogo-to-lucim-agentic-workflow/archive/orchestrator_persona_v3.py`
+- `code-netlogo-to-lucim-agentic-workflow/orchestrator_persona_v3_adk.py`

 See `code-netlogo-to-lucim-agentic-workflow/docs/ORCHESTRATOR_REFERENCE.md` for rationale and run instructions.